-David is the Founding Director of the CASCADIA LIVING WISDOM SCHOOL.
-He is an internationally known depth psychologist, author, transformational coach, and wisdom teacher/mentor whose life’s work has been directed toward facilitating not merely healing or even growth but the unfolding of the self associated with a journey of awakening and transformation.
-David has authored or edited 28 books that have been translated into 21 foreign languages.
-He has held faculty appointments at numerous universities, colleges and seminaries in North America and has lectured and led workshops and retreats in more than 30 countries around the world.
-Beyond his work in psychology, spirituality and wisdom teaching his other principal interests are walking, sailing, cycling, stand up paddleboarding, jazz, good food and soulful conversation.
-David can be engaged in conversation about awakening, wisdom and transformation at www.linkedin.com/groups/8544380.
-For those enrolled in CASCADIA LIVING WISDOM SCHOOL, he can also be engaged within a private LinkedIn group designed specifically for program participants.
+Dr. David G. Benner is the Founding Director and Senior Mentor/Teacher of CASCADIA LIVING WISDOM SCHOOL.
+He provides the primary mentor presence in the online interaction and videoconferences.
+Dr. Benner is an internationally known depth psychologist, author, and wisdom teacher whose life’s work has been directed toward facilitating not merely healing or even growth but the unfolding of the self associated with a journey of awakening and transformation.
+He has authored or edited more than 30 books that have been translated into 23 foreign languages and sold over 500,000 copies.
+He has held faculty appointments at numerous universities, colleges and seminaries in North America; served as Chief or Senior Psychologist in a number of clinics and hospitals in Canada and USA, and as Consulting Psychologist throughout South America, South East Asia, Scandinavia, Australia, New Zealand, and Southern Africa; and has lectured and led workshops and retreats in more than 30 countries around the world.
+Beyond his work in psychology, spirituality and wisdom teaching his other principal interests are walking, sailing, cycling, standup paddleboarding, jazz, good food and soulful conversation.
+For more about Dr. Benner, see Professional Bio, My Journey, and My Family.